veroniquevoisin/DNMT3A/bulkRNA.md

   )
 ```

-### Formatting the result of differential expression
+### Formatting the result of differential expression and create the rank file
 ```Ruby
 res <- results(
   dds,